Where do your seeds come from?

 We do have booths at various agricultural events.
 Our seeds are also available in nearby retail stores and garden centers, but many of our varieties are available only by catalog.
 If you would like to see our seeds offered in a store near you, you can give them the contact information for our seed racks program, to seedracks (at) southernexposure.com and phone # (540) 894-7890

 Only to Canada and Mexico.
 It takes a lot of time to fill out customs forms and calculate foreign shipping, and too often the seeds sent to other countries get lost in the mail or don't make it through customs.
 Phytosanitary certificates are beyond our means.

 We cannot under any conditions mail peanuts or live plant material abroad, even to Canada.
-Live plant material includes potatoes, sweet potatoes, garlic, perennial onions, perennial leeks, shallots, ginseng and goldenseal.
+Live plant material includes potatoes, sweet potatoes, mushrooms, garlic, perennial onions, perennial leeks, shallots, ginseng and goldenseal.

 Can you ship UPS?

 We're sorry, we can't.
 We only use the US Postal Service.
 Using two different shipping systems is too complicated, and UPS is not set up to pick up from our farm.
 Sometimes our potatoes are shipped via UPS directly from the farm that grows them in Maine.

 Can you ship to P.O. boxes?